seeduardo/angular-creating-custom-filters-lab-london-web-102918/README.md

 In this repo we've got a massive list of contacts repeated in a table.

 You might've noticed all of the names are in lowercase - this doesn't look great.

-Create a custom filter to change the first letter of the word to be in uppercase, and apply this to the persons names.
+1. Create a custom filter to change the first letter of the word to be in uppercase, and apply this to the persons names.

-Create a custom filter that allows us to filter on the contacts, passing through the gender we want to filter on.
+2. Create a custom filter that allows us to filter on the contacts list that only displays contacts from the city that we pass in.